 I aim to get another ribbon mic or two someday.
 Maybe an AEA R92, or a Coles 4040.
 Or a Royer.
 Or maybe just a mic clip for the AEA R88 that actually fits the microphone so I can use it in more than just a vertical position six feet or so off the floor.
 Then again, I like the drum sound I’ve been getting on the last few albums using it as a front-of-kit mic without being able to do much in the way of creative mic placement, so maybe it’s best that I’m limited in how I can angle and finagle it.

 Oh yeah — that new album I’ve been talking about?
 It’s finished.
-Now I just need to take care of all that fun post-production stuff.
+Now I just need to take care of all the fun post-production stuff.

 I’d say we’re looking at a tentative “release date” of sometime next week.
 Probably later in the week.
 But hopefully before the end of the week, so I can still get it out there before my birthday.
 I almost typed “girlfriend” instead of “birthday”.
 What the hell?
 But yes.
 The point is, it’s coming soon.